2025 Fair dates: August 7 - 10, 2025

 • No laser pointers are allowed in exhibit areas.

-• The Exhibitors have worked hard on their projects, please be courteous and refrain from touching them.
+• The Exhibitors have worked hard on their projects, so please be courteous and refrain from touching them.

 Vendors/ Exhibitors: